edsu/diary/README.md

 # Diary

-This is my diary of GPT-3 writings based on random words that Dan posts to his Mastodon.
-It (usually) updates every day after he posts some new words.
+This is my diary of GPT-3.5 writings based on random words that Dan posts to his Mastodon.
+It (usually) updates every day after he automatically posts some new words.
 Or at least that's the plan!

 ---